 Looking ahead to International Women in Engineering Day, this Sunday 23 June, we chatted with Julianne Hogan, Senior Consultant in Operational Readiness and Facility Start-up Planning, and received some valuable insight into her career with the company.
 Since joining KPC International in 2012, Julianne has been at the forefront of building KPC’s outstanding success rate, through tireless work on a number of international project locations throughout Europe and beyond…

 I grew up in Ennis, Co Clare, and went on to study Industrial Biochemistry in UL.
-I quickly discovered the adventure in science, and the world of biotech and engineering.
-I knew that I wanted to be part of team, making medicines for those that need them.
+I quickly discovered the adventure in science and the world of biotech and engineering.
+I knew that I wanted to be part of a team making medicines for those that need them.

 Tell us more about your career with KPC.

 I joined KPC in 2012 and started working with a team on a start-up facility project in Hungary.
 Travel started to become just part of life and since then I have been fortunate enough to work with many clients on projects in Germany, Canada, France, Belgium, the US, and the Bahamas.